 Help support Washington State Parks, purchase a Discover Pass.
-Passes are available at (click on the names for a Google Map) the Friends of Fort Worden Gift Shop (in their new location), the Coast Artillery Museum at Fort Worden, the Marine Science Center at Fort Worden, the Registration Desk in the Commons, and some other Fort Worden Partners for $30 without any additional charges so you save $5.
+Passes are available at (click on the names for a Google Map) the Friends of Fort Worden Gift Shop (in their new location), the Coast Artillery Museum at Fort Worden, the Registration Desk in the Commons, and some other Fort Worden Partners for $30 without any additional charges so you save $5.
 Because the Partners sell the Pass at cost without any markup, some only take cash or checks.
 The Coast Artillery Museum, the Gift Shop and the Registration Desk in the Commons can accept credit cards.

 Visit Fortworden.org for information about accommodations and events at the Fort.

 Memorial Day weekend through Labor Day the Harbor Entrance Control Post will be open for tours on Saturdays from 11 AM to 3 PM.